Heavy-Tailed NGG Mixture Models: Consequences and extensions

 \subsection{Modeling conditional joint densities}

-We now show how to extend the proposed models so to include the effect of covariates by using a single atoms dependent Pitman--Yor process extending the principles from \citet[][Definition~3]{barrientos2012} and \citet[][Section~2.3]{quintana2022}.
-For conciseness, we focus on multivariate heavy-tailed PYP scale mixtures in \eqref{pymixtures_multi}, but the principles discussed below can be easily adapted for the multivariate shape mixtures from Section~\ref{multivariate} as well as to the univariate methods from Section~\ref{sect:the_model}.
+We now show how to extend the proposed models to include the effect of covariates by using a particular NGG process---the stable process.
+Specifically, a single-atoms dependent stable process is constructed following the principles from \citet[][Definition~3]{barrientos2012} and \citet[][Section~2.3]{quintana2022}.
+For conciseness, we focus on multivariate heavy-tailed NGG scale mixtures in \eqref{pymixtures_multi}, but the principles discussed below can be easily adapted for the multivariate shape mixtures from Section~\ref{multivariate} as well as to the univariate methods from Section~\ref{sect:the_model}.
 Consider the following predictor-dependent model,

 where $\mathbf{y}, \boldsymbol \sigma \in \mathbb{R}^d$ and $\{G_{\mathbf{x}}\}$ is a family of random probability measures indexed by a covariate $\mathbf{x} \in \mathbb{R}^p$.
 Specifically, we consider the following dependent stable process